 If a hit and run driver injured you, you may have questions about what to do next, and you may not even know where to start.
-Please know that the lawyers at Stewart J. Guss, Attorney at Law, offer a FREE consultation, 24 hours a day, seven days a week, so call us right now at , or .
+Please know that the lawyers at Stewart J. Guss, Attorney at Law, offer a FREE consultation, 24 hours a day, seven days a week, so call us right now at 800-898-4877, or click HERE to send us a question or get more information.
 There is NO cost to get a free consultation right now.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.

 Texas Hit and Run Laws

 Texas takes its hit-and-run laws seriously—and never more so than when the hit-and-run driver leaves someone injured and with significantly damaged property.